seanbaxter/DirectXShaderCompiler/docs/YamlIO.rst

 The YAML I/O library provides support for translating between YAML block scalars and specific C++ types by allowing you to specialize BlockScalarTraits<> on your data type.
-The library doesn't provide any built-in support for block scalar I/O for types like std::string and llvm::StringRef as they are already supported by YAML I/O and use the ordinary scalar notation by default.
+The library doesn't provide any built-in support for block scalar I/O for types like std::string and llvm37::StringRef as they are already supported by YAML I/O and use the ordinary scalar notation by default.

-BlockScalarTraits specializations are very similar to the ScalarTraits specialization - YAML I/O will provide the native type and your specialization must create a temporary llvm::StringRef when writing, and it will also provide an llvm::StringRef that has the value of that block scalar and your specialization must convert that to your native data type when reading.
+BlockScalarTraits specializations are very similar to the ScalarTraits specialization - YAML I/O will provide the native type and your specialization must create a temporary llvm37::StringRef when writing, and it will also provide an llvm37::StringRef that has the value of that block scalar and your specialization must convert that to your native data type when reading.
 An example of a custom type with an appropriate specialization of BlockScalarTraits is shown below:

 .. code-block:: c++

-    using llvm::yaml::BlockScalarTraits;
+    using llvm37::yaml::BlockScalarTraits;
-    using llvm::yaml::IO;
+    using llvm37::yaml::IO;

     struct MyStringType {
       std::string Str;